GoogleCloudPlatform/dotnet-docs-samples/secretmanager/api/QuickStart/README.md

     to visit Cloud Platform Console and enable the Secret Manager API.

 1. Edit [QuickStart.cs](QuickStart/QuickStart.cs), and replace
-    `YOUR-PROJECT-ID` with the id of the project you created in step 1.
+    `YOUR-PROJECT-ID` with the id of the project you created in step 1 and `YOUR-SECRET-ID` with a name for your secret.

 1. From a command line with `dotnet` available:

     ```text
     PS C:\...\dotnet-docs-samples\secretmanager\api\QuickStart> dotnet restore
     PS C:\...\dotnet-docs-samples\secretmanager\api\QuickStart> dotnet run
-    Secrets:
-    projects/your-project-number/secrets/my-secret1
-    projects/your-project-number/secrets/my-secret2
+    ```

+    The output will look like:

+    ```text
+    Plaintext: my super secret data
     ```